masher92/UKCP18/RainfallRegionalisation/WetVsAllHourPercentiles.md

 This choice can produce very different results and thus it is important to consider carefully the impacts of each option.

 ### Implications of using wet-hour percentiles
 For percentiles calculated from only wet hours, changes in these percentiles can mean either a change in the frequency of wet hours OR changes in precipitation intensity.
-Wet hour percentiles are affected by changes in the occurrence of weak precipitation events (e.g. drizzle).
+That is, wet hour percentiles are affected by changes in the occurrence of weak precipitation events (e.g. drizzle).

-This can be understood through consideration of Fig. 1, in which two cells, Cell 1 and Cell 2, are compared.
+This can be understood through consideration of Fig. 1, in which two cells, Cell 1 and Cell 2, are compared:
 * The top 50% of values:
     * Identical in Cell 1 and Cell 2
 * Bottom 50% of values:
     * Cell 1 - they are all 0 (e.g. dry)
     * Cell 2 - they are all 0.1 (e.g. drizzly)
+When calculating the wet hour percentiles:

-The highest 50% of precipitation values in both cells is the same; however, in Cell 1 the bottom 50% of precipitation values are all 0.1, whislt in Cell 2 they are all 0.
-That is, in the hours where it is not raining intensely, in Cell 1 it is drizzly, whilst in Cell 2 it is dry.
-Consequently, when calculating the wet hour percentiles, for Cell 2 these bottom 50% of hours are all removed, and the percentiles are calculated using only the highest 50% of values, whereas in Cell 1 they are calculated using all the values.
-This results in e.g. the 90th Percentile precipitation value for Cell 1 being lower than for Cell 2, despite the intensity of rainfall experienced in both cells being the same.
+* Cell 1 percentiles calculated using all the values.
+* Cell 2: the bottom 50% of hours are all removed, and the percentiles are calculated using only the highest 50% of values Consequently, e.g. the 90th Percentile precipitation value for Cell 1 being lower than for Cell 2, despite the intensity of rainfall experienced in both cells being the same.

 <p align="center">
 <img src="Figs/WetvAllHourPercentiles2.PNG" width="800"  title="Original 1km grid" /> </p>